What is Basic Auth about?

 When talking to a service over the internet it is sometimes needed to let the service know who you are.
 That is why you sometimes need to identify yourself with a username and a password.
 HTTP Basic Auth is one way to do this.

-Your api username and api password that you find in the dashboard credentials should be used for every API request using Basic Authentication.
+The username and password should be used for every API request using Basic Authentication.
 That way 46elks knows who you are and what you are allowed to do (like sending an SMS from your phone number).

 One way to do this is to include username and password in the URL when you are sending an API request: